mecid/mecid.github.io/_posts/2021-10-28-blur-effect-and-materials-in-swiftui.md

 ![regular-material](/public/blur1.png)

 As you can see in the example, we use the *background* view modifier with regular material.
 Material isn't a view, but attaching material is similar to inserting a translucent layer between the view and its background.
 The blurring effect produced by the material isn't simple transparency.
-It uses a platform-specific mixing to produce a result that matches glass.
+It uses an environment-defined mixing that produces a result that matches glass.

 ```swift
 import SwiftUI